 What PEOs Don’t Do

-- Recruit or hire employees – Employers are responsible for selecting and hiring staff.
+- Recruit or hire employees – Employers are responsible for employers to pick and hire their staff.

 - Manage employee performance – Employers must handle promotions, terminations, and performance reviews.